 The Governing Board is required to be constituted under the School Governance (Constitution) (England) Regulations 2012, and follows the statutory guidance in relation to the size, membership and skills of the board.

-The Governing Board currently has the following vacancies:
+The Governing Board currently has the following vacancy:

-The Board of governors having recently reconstituted are seeking new governors who have some or all of the following skills and experiences to enhance those of current Board members:
+The Board is seeking someone who has some or all of the following skills and experiences to enhance those of current Board members:

-- Committed to improving the education and welfare for all pupils here at Prescot Primary
+- Committed to improving the education and welfare for all pupils here at Prescot Community Primary School

 - Experience of being a governor/trustee in another school or being a board member in another sector

-- Willing to devote time, enthusiasm and effort to the duties of and responsibilities of a governor/trustee
+- Willing to devote time, enthusiasm and effort to the duties and responsibilities of a school governor

-- Experience using data to interpret/evaluate performance and identify trends to target improvement
+- Experience of analysing and interpreting data in order to evaluate performance and identify trends to target improvement

 - A strong communicator and committed to building strong collaborative relationships